-The Washington, D.C.-based Travel Industry Association of America (TIA) is the leading private tourism organization in the United States.
+The Washington, D.C.-based United States Travel Association (USTA) is the leading private tourism organization in the United States.
+It was formed January 1, 2009, with the merger of the Travel Industry Association (TIA) and the Travel Business Roundtable.
 The nonprofit association serves as the unifying organization for all components of the U.S. travel industry.
 The business of travel and tourism in America is served by more than one-half million different organizations that offer a wide range of services to the traveler.